-Commonwealth Legislation
+Legislation Relevance Commonwealth Legislation

-The main purpose of the EPBC Act is to provide a legal framework to protect and manage nationally and internationally important flora, fauna, ecological communities and heritage places as defined in the EPBC Act as Matters of National Environmental Significance (MNES), the impacts of Commonwealth activities on the environment and the impact to the environment on Commonwealth land.
+EPBC Act 1999 The main purpose of the EPBC Act is to provide a legal framework to protect and manage nationally and internationally important flora, fauna, ecological communities and heritage places as defined in the EPBC Act as Matters of National Environmental Significance (MNES), the impacts of Commonwealth activities on the environment and the impact to the environment on Commonwealth land.
 In accordance with Sections 67 and 67A of the EPBC Act, any works that have the potential to result in a significant impact on any MNES or on Commonwealth land are considered 'controlled actions' and require a referral to the Federal Minister for the Environment for approval.

-EPBC Act 1999

 The MPW Development was determined to be a controlled action under the EPBC Act, as a result of the Development's likely impacts on listed threatened species and communities on Commonwealth land.
-Approval for the MPW Development was granted by DotEE (now DCCEEW) in September 2016 (No. 2011/6086).

-This OFFMP identifies measures to avoid and minimise impacts on threatened species and communities listed under the EPBC Act, that are known or considered likely to occur in the Development Site.
+The EPBC 2011/6086 Approval for the MPW Development was granted by DotEE (now DCCEEW) in September 2016 and varied on 17 September 2019 and 22 April 2022.
+This OFFMP identifies measures to avoid and minimise impacts on threatened species and communities listed under the EPBC Act, that are known or considered likely to occur in the Development Site, and has been prepared to specifically address Condition 7 of the EPBC 2011/6086 Approval.